alesantuz/musclesyneRgies/README.md

 Done!
 Now the package is installed on your computer.

 ## What this package does:
+- Help you to prepare the raw data sets in the correct format
 - Filter and normalise raw EMG
 - Extract muscle synergies
 - Classify the extracted muscle synergies